TOP TOURIST ATTRACTIONS IN BASTAR

-Other prominent waterfalls in Bastar include Mandra Falls, Lankapalli, Chitradhara and Tamra Ghomar, etc.
+Other prominent waterfalls in Bastar include the Mandra Falls, Lankapalli, Chitradhara and Tamra Ghomar, etc.

-The Kutumsar caves are believed to be the second largest caves in the world.
-The common belief is that you can see a beautiful Shiva linga at the end of the Kailash cave which is considered holy by the tribals.
+The Kutumsar caves are the second largest caves in the world.
+Certainly, the common belief is that you can see a beautiful Shiva Linga at the end of the Kailash cave which is considered holy by the tribal.

-Other caves in Bastar include the Dandak Cave and other smaller caves such as Kanger, Karpan, and Devgiri.
-There are forest guides available who will assist you in finding your way around.
+The other caves in Bastar include the Dandak Cave and other smaller caves such as Kanger, Karpan, and Devgiri.
+Most importantly, there are forest guides available to assist you in finding your way around.

 MUSEUMS AND HERITAGE OF BASTAR